Fort Garry, Winnipeg: Sports

 Century Arena, named to celebrate Canada's Centennial, opened on 8 December 1967.
 Its ice surface is a standard 200x85 ft with seating for 1,000.
 However, the initial hockey games scheduled were cancelled "due to technical difficulties."
 Official opening ceremonies were held Sunday, December 10.
 In 1989 the sound amplification system was upgraded so that the sound mixing board would be located within eye-view of the ice surface itself.

 The Fort Garry area shares the Fort Garry/Fort Rouge Twins hockey team in the Manitoba Major Junior Hockey League who play out of the Century Arena in Fort Garry's industrial park.

 The University of Manitoba Bisons play their homes games on the University's Fort Garry campus in various venues.
-The football team plays in Investors Group Field, the hockey teams play in Wayne Fleming Arena at Max Bell Centre, and the basketball and volleyball teams play in the Investors Group Athletic Centre.
+The football team plays in Princess Auto Stadium, the hockey teams play in Wayne Fleming Arena at Max Bell Centre, and the basketball and volleyball teams play in the Investors Group Athletic Centre.

 In 2010, construction began on a new $190-million football stadium at the University of Manitoba, beside the current University Stadium.
 It has a seating capacity of 33,000.
-The new stadium, IG Field, completed in spring of 2013, hosts the Winnipeg Blue Bombers of the Canadian Football League, the Manitoba Bisons football team, and the Winnipeg Rifles football club.
+The new stadium, Princess Auto Stadium, completed in spring of 2013, hosts the Winnipeg Blue Bombers of the Canadian Football League, the Manitoba Bisons football team, and the Winnipeg Rifles football club.